MartynLLM/OPTAIN_Pareto_Demo/README.md

 ## License and Citation

-This code is licensed under the GNU LGPL v.
-2.1
+Licensing shall follow the license for the parent repositorry

 ## Support and Contact

-This code was developed by Cordula Witteking as part of the OPTAIN project This version is maintained by Martyn Futter martyn.futter@slu.se
+This code was developed by Cordula Wittekind as part of the OPTAIN project This version is maintained by Martyn Futter martyn.futter@slu.se

 ---